 If you uploaded your favicon to the root of your web site, it should show up most of the time.
 However, sometimes the user is on a Netsuite domain.
 Here is how to make sure your icon is always displayed.
 In the ‘additions to head’ field under setup web site > site templates, add the following line:

-Note: Make sure to get the correct URL by editing the file in the file cabinet.
+Note: Make sure to get the correct URL by editing the file in the file cabinet – NetSuite will show you various forms that the file’s URL can take.
 It’s best to use the secure version as I have, so users won’t see a warning about insecure content when on secure pages.

 That’s it!
 Pretty easy to do, and a nice touch to have (and less confusion for your users).